neurologic/Comparative-Animal-Behavior/_build/html/_sources/observation-and-analysis/components.md

 ---
 > ⏳ 10 min

-:::{index} sign stimuli
+:::{index} stickleback aggression
 :::

-Another common "introductory animal behavior course" FAP example is territorial aggression behavior in stickleback fish[^intro-stickleback].
+Another common "introductory animal behavior course" FAP example is territorial *aggression behavior* in stickleback fish[^intro-stickleback].
 During the breeding season, the male fish select a territory on which they build a nest.
 When a male stickleback spots another nearby male in his nesting territory, he will launch into a FAP involving aggressive displays designed to scare off the stranger.
 However, males are not aggressive to nearby females in their territory.

 :::{figure-md} stickleback-male-female
 :class: figure